Beverly Waugh: Episcopal ministry

 Waugh was elected to the Episcopacy of the Methodist Episcopal Church by the 1836 General Conference.
 He filled this highest office in the ordained ministry for nearly 22 years.
 After the death of Bishop Hedding in 1852, he was the Senior Bishop of his denomination.

 Waugh traveled almost constantly.
 He was never absent from one of his conferences.
 He organized the Rock River, Texas Annual Conference, with only nine members, as well as other Annual Conferences.
 Long before the time of railroads, his routes ranged from Michigan to Georgia, and Maine to Texas.
 He shared with his colleagues the responsibility of presiding over five sessions of the General Conference, some of which were the most laborious and difficult known in the history of the Church.
 It is supposed that the average number of preachers appointed by him per annum was probably 550, or about 12,000 altogether.

+A son, Beverly R. Waugh (1824–1861), was also an ordained Methodist Episcopal minister but who spent most of his career involved in education, including as principal of Baltimore Female College and Pennsylvania Female College.

 Death

-Waugh visited Carlisle, Pennsylvania for several days in January 1858 to assist in a revival of religion.
-On his return home, he was seized with erysipelas and died on 9 February 1858 in Baltimore.
+Waugh visited Carlisle, Pennsylvania, for several days in January 1858 to assist in a revival of religion.
+On his return home, he was seized with erysipelas and died on February 9, 1858, in Baltimore.
 The immediate cause of his death is supposed to have been an affection of the heart.
 He was buried in the Mount Olivet Cemetery in Baltimore, near the graves of Bishops Francis Asbury, Enoch George and John Emory.